JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 ### Range and Area Of Effects

-If an action, such as an attack or spell, has a Range and an Area Of Effect, then the Range describe how far away the point of origin for the Area Of Effect can be.
+If an action, such as an attack or spell, has a Range and an Area Of Effect, then the Range describe how far away the point of origin can be for the Area Of Effect.

 Cases will arise when an action is performed with a combination of Effective/Ineffective/Max Range and Effective/Ineffective/Max Area Of Effect.
 We can simply use our rules for resolving multiple Advantages and Disadvantages for handling these cases.
 The below table shows what the result of these would be.